History of Tel Aviv in Timeline

 In 1926, the country's first shopping arcade, Passage Pensak, was built in Tel Aviv.

-1927: David Bloch ends term as mayor
+1927: David Bloch ends his term as mayor

-1930: Ben Gurion House built
+1930: Ben Gurion House Built

-1931: Construction of Bauhaus buildings begins
+1931: Construction of Bauhaus style buildings

 1931: 1931 Census

-The 1931 census recorded Tel Aviv as having a population of 46,101 in 12,545 houses.
+The 1931 census recorded Tel Aviv as having a population of 46,101.

 1932: Tel Aviv Museum of Art established